Commander Adept Nemo

 Feat: Electrical Storm

-Enemy warjacks and warbeasts currently in Nemo's control range suffer a POW 14 electrical damage roll.
+Enemy warjacks, warbeasts, and horrors currently in Nemo's control range suffer a POW 14 electrical damage roll.
 Electrical Storm damage rolls are simultaneous.
 Warjacks damaged by Electrical Storm suffer Disruption.

 - Heavy Metal